 Diabetes is a serious condition that comes with many risks and symptoms, but the good news is it can be managed with correct treatment and lifestyle changes.
 A high percentage of people with type 2 diabetes are able to reverse and manage their diabetes symptoms completely naturally by improving their diets, levels of physical activity, sleep and stress levels.
 And although type 1 diabetes is harder to treat and manage, complications can also be reduced by taking the same steps.

-So while most people with diabetes on medicine as part of diabetes care, here are some invaluable natural ways to treat diabetes.
+So while most people with diabetes use medicine as part of their diabetes care, here are some invaluable natural ways to treat diabetes.

 1. Keep Up with Regular Checkups